Single Cultivar, Single Estate Sencha

 Usually a sencha tea is a blend of tea leaves from different tea fields and sometimes cultivars.
 The majority of sencha is from the Yabukita cultivar.
 Tea producers often prefer to use a blend of tea leaves from different farms so that they can keep a consistent tasting product from year to year.
 If the tea leaves from one farm vary in flavor in a particular year, it's less noticable when blended with other tea leaves.
 A blend of tea leaves can also result in a more complex tea with a variety of notes from the different cultivars.

 Single cultivar senchas are not blends, but rather tea leaves from the same cultivar.
 You can often smell or taste stronger notes due to the fact that it's a single cultivar, not a blend.

-This spring we're featuring a single cultivar, single estate sencha made from the Sae Akari cultivar (translates to Clear Light) and grown on a 100 year old tea farm in Shizuoka.
-Learn more about this sencha and purchase Sae Akari Sencha Reserve here.
+We're featuring a single cultivar, single estate sencha made from the Yutaka Midori cultivar (translates to Rich Green) and grown in Kagoshimi in southern Japan.
+Learn more about this sencha and purchase the Yutaka Midori Sencha Reserve here.

 - Tags: green tea, Japanese tea